openstack-infra/system-config/doc/source/stackforge.rst

 Add .gitreview file to project
 ==============================

-Once the change created following the above steps is merged and applied to Gerrit, Jenkins, et al you will want to add a ``.gitreview`` file to your repository in order to use the ``git review`` tool.
+If the new project you have added has a specified upstream you will need a ``.gitreview`` file to the project once it has been created.
+This new file will allow you to use ``git review``.

 The basic process is clone from stackforge, add file, push to Gerrit, review and approve.::